Using the Disclosure and Barring Service (DBS)

 Safeguarding in your community group

-Many community groups run services for children and adults in which it is important to safeguard participants against abuse and neglect.
+Many community groups run activities in which it is important to safeguard participants against abuse and neglect.

-One way to do this is to check whether prospective volunteers and employees have a criminal record which makes them unsuitable for particular roles within your group.
-The Disclosure and Barring Service (DBS) (formerly Criminal Records Bureau (CRB)) provides these checks.
+One way to do this is to check whether prospective volunteers or employees have a criminal record which makes them unsuitable for particular roles within your group.
+The Disclosure and Barring Service (DBS) provides these checks.

 DBS is one way you can safeguard children and vulnerable adults, but you should also think about other ways to keep people safe, for example, what you will do if you have concerns about a child or vulnerable adult’s wellbeing, and how you will make sure your staff and volunteers have the skills and knowledge they need to safeguard children and adults.